 - Exporting and downloading A range of export options such as e-mail, printing, and downloading (to a machine or a Personal Digital Assistant) should be supported.
 Provision of citation downloads to citation management software (such as Endnote, Mendley, BibTex etc.) should be available.
 Consideration needs to be given to the ease of printing or downloading and to any restrictions or additional fees imposed. - Response, reliability and availability The system should be available 24/7.
 It should be stable with limited evidence of unscheduled downtime.
-The system should be technologically up-to-date and have the appropriate capacity and network infrastructure to support multiple users and optimum response times. - Integration The system should support integration with other resources via reference and full-text linking
+The system should be technologically up-to-date and have the appropriate capacity and network infrastructure to support multiple users and optimum response times.
+Expectations around system availability, maintenance and support should be reflected within the licence agreement. - Integration The system should support integration with other resources via reference and full-text linking.
+The content should be indexed in discovery tools to facilitate effective discovery and delivery of local and remote resources.